kwaclaw/KdSoft.EtwListener/QuickStart/ReadMe.md

 4) Open directory `EtwEvents.AgentManager/wwwroot` and run `npm run build`.

+5) Open Visual Studio 2022 in Administrator mode ("Run as Administrator") and load the solution.

-5) Rebuild solution.
+6) Rebuild solution.

-6) Run EtwEvents.AgentManager with launch profile "EtwEvents.AgentManager Dev".
+7) Run EtwEvents.AgentManager with launch profile "EtwEvents.AgentManager Dev".

-7) Run EtwEvents.PushAgent with launch profile "EtwEvents.PushAgent Dev".
+8) Run EtwEvents.PushAgent with launch profile "EtwEvents.PushAgent Dev".

-8) When browser prompts for client certificate, pick the one named "Dev Admin".
+9) When browser prompts for client certificate, pick the one named "Dev Admin".

-9) In the side bar select the "my-dev-site" agent.
+10) In the side bar select the "my-dev-site" agent.

-10) On the Configuration tab, click the "Import Configuration" button and load the `./QuickStart/my-dev-site.json` file, then click the ""Apply All"" button.
+11) On the Configuration tab, click the "Import Configuration" button and load the `./QuickStart/my-dev-site.json` file, then click the ""Apply All"" button.

-11) Then click the "Start Session" in the sidebar entry for the "my-dev-site" agent, this will log a selection of .NET runtime events to a file.
+12) Then click the "Start Session" in the sidebar entry for the "my-dev-site" agent, this will log a selection of .NET runtime events to a file.